 An example of how most of my conversations go with my husband when we are hiking long distances.
-Even the best scenery doesn't
+Existential worry, anyone?

 Let’s hear it for Resupply Buddies.
 They are often the silent partner in your thru-hike.
-For some crazy reason, they have let you rope them into 4-5
+Here are 8 thoughts on how we can appreciate them.

 I currently tend to think that the amount of fun to be had on the trail is going to be proportionate to how in shape the hiker is.
 Still, people don’t need to train for a thru-hike if they don't want to.